 - Review the Company's unaudited quarterly financial statements and audited annual financial statements, including the report of the external auditors, management's report and press releases respecting the financial results before their public release and recommend their approval to the Board.
-This review includes discussions with management and the external auditors on important matters regarding the Company's accounting principles and practices. - Review all public documents that present financial information, audited or unaudited, including any prospectus, management proxy circular, annual information form and annual report of the Company, prior to their public disclosure, and recommend their approval to the Board. - Review and monitor practices and procedures adopted to assure compliance with applicable securities legislation of management certification of the financial statements and of the controls and procedures concerning the disclosure of financial information. - Review and discuss with management and the external auditors the appropriateness of the accounting principles and practices used by the Company, and the appropriateness of any significant changes in accounting principles and practices, and ensure they are appropriate and in compliance with the applicable legislation. - Review, examine and discuss the foreseeable repercussions of any new audit and accounting standards or new securities rules. - Review, at least annually, the dividends policy and recommend the approval by the Board of all payments of dividends, if any. - Review the financial statements of the pension plans of the Company.
+This review includes discussions with management and the external auditors on important matters regarding the Company's accounting principles and practices. - Review all public documents that present financial information, audited or unaudited, including any prospectus, management proxy circular, annual information form and annual report of the Company, prior to their public disclosure, and recommend their approval to the Board. - Review and monitor practices and procedures adopted to ensure compliance with applicable securities legislation of management certification of the financial statements and of the controls and procedures concerning the disclosure of financial information. - Review and discuss with management and the external auditors the appropriateness and disclosure of the accounting principles and practices, the underlying assumptions and the reporting practices of the Company, and the appropriateness of any significant changes thereto, and ensure they are appropriate and in compliance with the applicable legislation. - Review, examine and discuss the foreseeable repercussions of any new audit and accounting standards or new securities rules. - Review, at least annually, the dividends policy and recommend the approval by the Board of all payments of dividends, if any. - Review the financial statements of the pension plans of the Company.